kiranbakale/AMI-Readme/docs/environment_advanced.md

       - Available component options: `consul`, `postgres`, `pgbouncer`, `redis`, `redis_cache`, `redis_persistent`, `praefect_postgres`, `praefect`, `gitaly`, `gitlab_rails`, `sidekiq` and `monitor`.
     - `gitlab_charts_custom_tasks_file` - Full path for the Helm custom tasks file.
 Defaults to `<inventory_dir>/files/gitlab_tasks/gitlab_charts.yml`.
     - `post_configure_custom_tasks_file` - Full path for the Post Configure custom tasks file.
 Defaults to `<inventory_dir>/files/gitlab_tasks/post_configure.yml`.
-    - `uninstall_custom_tasks_file` - Full path for the Uninstall custom tasks file.
+    - `uninstall_custom_tasks_file` - Full path for the uninstallation custom tasks file.
 Defaults to `<inventory_dir>/files/gitlab_tasks/uninstall.yml`.

 Any task within the [Ansible library](https://docs.ansible.com/ansible/2.9/modules/list_of_all_modules.html) can be used for custom tasks, although it's worth noting the following general guidance when writing tasks:

 - Any Ansible tasks that aren't core, i.e. available within a standard Ansible install, will need their requirements installed manually before running.
 - If there's a requirement to only run Common tasks across all Omnibus VMs only you can do this by setting a `when` condition on the tasks to the Toolkit provided variable `omnibus_node`.
-- With the exception of Common, tasks will run after component setup.
+- Except for Common, tasks will run after component setup.

 ## Custom Files

 The Toolkit allows for copying files or folders to component node groups as desired.
 This can be useful when additional files are required for setup such as SSL certificates.

-:exclamation:&nbsp; **This is an advanced feature and it must be used with caution**.
+:exclamation:&nbsp; **This is an advanced feature, and it must be used with caution**.
 Adding custom files may lead to various unintended consequences or broken environments if not used carefully.

 Setting up common files is straightforward.
 All that's required is for you to have the files ready in a location that's reachable by Ansible on the machine it's running on and then configuring Ansible to copy the files or folder from that location to a specified one on the node group as follows: